Dolmant/thincats/README.md

 todo:
 theme buttons (yellow/grey?)
-fix arrow animation
-find out more + arrow disappears on scroll fade in top menu and register/login buttons
-Get routing working for menu
+build a menu bar that sits in a top bar and pushes content down (for resources, login, register, logo etc) build homepage content (all pages need work)

+tomorrow:
+unscrew mobile view
-load all the how it works for resources up front. fix formatting of resources logo in top corner
+fix formatting of resources

 bonus:
+build more cool lines
-page transition animation, side wipe with bounce - great is diagonal from bottom right, OK is slide from right
+page transition animation, side wipe with bounce - great is diagonal from bottom right, OK is slide from right fade in top menu and register/login buttons

 staging/prod variable for golang. should include the json key and env var for running it.
 Include the path export in go generate as well as the docker builds. todo put all golang stuff in a cloud function?